Vrturo/DepartureTimes/README.md

 - passing client side data to JS script
 - google api query limit of 13
 - display each departure time for each stop dynamically
+- make API requests from server and client side

 ### Resources